hyperledger-archives/grid-rfcs/0000-catalog.md

 [unresolved]: #unresolved-questions

 - Determining the integration with Grid Schema
-- Determining schemas for catatlog products
+- Determining schemas for catalog products
 - Determining pricing data model and associated function in a future RFC